 Entering patient data is time consuming.

 Doctors are struggling with managing patient data.
-They are particularly overwhelmed by the number of text and PDF files received from other doctors that must be manually entered into their own EHR system.
-Because the information received is often in different file formats, doctors must sort through the data to find the information that is relevant.
+For example, they are particularly overwhelmed by the number of text and PDF files received from other doctors that must be manually entered into their own EHR system.
+Furthermore, because the information received is often in different file formats, doctors must sort through the data to find the information that is relevant.

 What is a health information exchange?